lubuxnl/ubuntu-minikube/README.md

 In order to be able to run `minikube dashboard` to show the Kubernetes dashboard of the cluster in a browser on the virtual machine the `Vagrantfile` also provisions the [Firefox](https://www.mozilla.org/firefox) browser and the required X Window packages.
 To actually show the browser a X server on the host system is required.
 This can be easily accomplished by using [MobaXterm](https://mobaxterm.mobatek.net/) as the SSH client to login to the virtual machine.

+This branch of the repository is specifically aimed at creating a starting point to perform the [Red Hat Knative tutorial](https://redhat-developer-demos.github.io/knative-tutorial/knative-tutorial/0.7.x/index.html).
+The `Vagrantfile` provisions all the required tools for this tutorial, so after starting the box one can start right away with the [tutorial](https://redhat-developer-demos.github.io/knative-tutorial/knative-tutorial-basics/0.7.x/01-setup.html#download-tutorial-sources).

 To use this VM perform the following steps (tested on Windows 10 Pro):

 1. When necessary install [Vagrant](https://www.vagrantup.com/) and [VirtualBox](https://www.virtualbox.org/).